 Fairtrade and Fairmined metals can be traced to their source and makers and consumers can trust that they have been mined by people who have been treated and paid fairly.

-Visit our Key Organisations section for a list of the active organisations in the industry and what they do.
+Visit our Key Organisations section for a list of organisations in the industry and what they do.